-If the work and residence visa is granted, the applicant will have one month to retrieve it after the official date of approval and notification.
+If the work and residence visa is granted, the applicant will have one month to retrieve it from their local embassy after the official date of approval and notification.
 They must then make arrangements to enter Spain within the timeline designated by the visa.
 Expats are usually granted a three-month entry window.

 Applying for a work and residence permit

 Once an expat has entered Spain with their visa, they can pick up their work and residence permit card, a simple bureaucratic process that merely requires an application form and the applicant’s passport.
 The NIE card must be applied for within 30 days of entry at either the Foreign Nationals Office (Oficina de Extranjeros) or at a police headquarters.